 Since the release of the film in October 2015, Manoj and Stage 2 have been working on setting up the processes and partnerships necessary to begin production and distribution of the Hans Free Electric™ bike.
 In the meantime, Stage 2 also performed a pretty significant design overhaul.
 (Check out the model shown in the film vs. how it looks today).
 More improvements were made based on the spring 2016 pilot study, and now further modifications are underway based on follow-up field-testing in early 2017.
 As is the case with every Stage 2 invention, no one wants to put out a substandard product, so they are continually improving it.

 How much electricity does Hans Free Electric™ generate?

 The amount of energy the Hans Free Electric™ bike generates in an hour depends on how hard you want to pedal, and also whether you’re simply charging the battery, or also running powered devices while pedaling.
-For the commercial version of the bike (two flywheels), we estimate that the range of energy generation from easy-to-hard pedaling is about 50-200 Watts per hour.
-The consumer version of the bike (one flywheel) is easier to pedal, uses a smaller battery, and generates about 30-100 Watts per hour.
-The Hans Free Electric™ Power Pack that will accompany the consumer version of the bike stores 148 Watt-hours, while the commercial Power Pack can store 296 Watt-hours.
-Both batteries have maximum outputs of 160 Watts and are fused at 10 amps.
+The estimated range of energy generation from easy-to-hard pedaling is about 30-200 Watts per hour.